-And while both tax returns and FBARs are important, FBARs today are arguably even more sensitive than tax returns.
 Civil and criminal penalties for failing to file FBARs are worse than tax penalties.
 That's one reason filing FBARs can make a huge difference even if minor errors on your tax returns are not corrected.

-Even today, many people have never heard of FBARs.
 You can avoid penalties if you had "reasonable cause" for not filing FBARs, but the grounds for waiving penalties aren't terribly clear.
 And it gets harder and harder to claim ignorance.
 Depending on how serious your past problems are, some people just start filing accurate tax returns and FBARs prospectively.

-However, the risks are high.
-The IRS may ask about the lack of prior FBARs and of prior tax returns disclosing a foreign account.
+However, the IRS may ask about the lack of prior FBARs and of prior tax returns disclosing a foreign account.
 If they ask questions, you should respond through your attorney.
 And remember, never lie to the IRS.
 There continues to be confusion and noncompliance involving foreign bank accounts.
 For anyone facing these issues, ignoring them is not a good idea.
 Ideally, get some professional advice and get your situation resolved.